Voices at 5

 The Musical Director is Aaron Powell, and he is assisted by Hannah Powell and Jeremy Just.
 The musical directors have a wealth of experience in various performing and directing capacities, and also sing in the group.

-Thursday 8th July: Formant and Newcastle Chamber Choir
+Thursday 8th July: Newcastle Chamber Choir

 Newcastle Chamber Choir (New South Wales)